Xiaofei-it/HermesEventBus/README.md

 # HermesEventBus

 HermesEventBus is a library for using EventBus between processes, useful in the IPC or plugin development.
-It has the same APIs as EventBus and easy to use.
+It provides the same APIs as EventBus and is easy to use.

 [Chinese Readme 中文文档](README-zh-CN.md)

 [EventBus](https://github.com/greenrobot/EventBus) is one of the most widely-used libraries which simplifies communication between different components in Android.
+However, it does not support event posting between processes.

+Therefore, HermesEventBus is composed to support event posting between processes.

-Note that HermesEventBus is based on EventBus 3.0.0 and if you are using the lower version, you should modify your code.
+Note that HermesEventBus is based on EventBus 3.0.0 and if you are using the earlier version, you should modify your code.
 Otherwise you will not receive any event!!!

 It is useless to name the method receiving events "onEventXXX".
-Instead, you should add an @Subscribe annotation on the method, as the following does:
+Instead, you should add an @Subscribe annotation on the method:

 ```
 @Subscribe(threadMode = ThreadMode.MAIN)